`

 Kabul, Nangarhar

-AWWD’s specific activities, that contribute to the indicated outcomes and outputs, are as follows:
+AWWD’s specific activities that contribute to the indicated outcomes and outputs are as follows:

-• Develop and support on the job training, post-training follow up with businesses and vocational training centers.
+• Develop and support on-the-job training, post-training follow-up with businesses, and vocational training centers.

 English and Computer Project: